 The Illinois Central may have only been a moderately sized Class I but its passenger services were legendary.
-First among these was the company's flagship, the Panama Limited.
-This train connected the Deep South at New Orleans with the Midwest at Chicago.
+First among these was its flagship service, the Panama Limited.
+This train connected the Deep South (New Orleans) with the Midwest (Chicago).

-The IC entered the streamliner era with the Green Diamond of 1936, a Pullman design that closely mimicked Union Pacific's early trainsets.
-The Panama Limited can trace its heritage back to 1911, long before sleek and colorful trains could be found across America.
+The IC entered the streamliner era with the Green Diamond in 1936, a Pullman design that closely mimicked Union Pacific's early trainsets.
+The Panama Limited can trace its earliest heritage back to 1911, long before sleek and colorful trains could be found across America.

 The Illinois Central slogan described the railroad quite well, the Main Line of Mid-America.
-It was one of only a very few railroads to serve markets with north-south running main lines and not the traditional east-west movements.
+It was one of only a select few railroads to serve the north-south Midwestern/Southeastern market.

-The IC’s Panama was all about style and class.
+The Panama Limited was all about style and class.
 The train had been around since 1911, making it one of the oldest named trains in the country.
-However, like most passenger trains the Panama's iconic status was not achieved until the IC streamlined it in May of 1942.
-That spring when the train was re-inaugurated as a lightweight, streamlined operation (equipment came courtesy of Pullman-Standard) it was bedecked in a beautiful livery of chocolate brown and red with yellow trim (another masterful artistic creation from the design team at EMD).
+However, like most passenger trains, the Panama's iconic status was not achieved until it was streamlined in May of 1942.

 Read Down Time/Leave (Train #55) | Milepost | Location | Read Up Time/Arrive (Train #54) |